Roberto de Leonardis: Commemoration

-The 1983 Federico Fellini film E la nave va (whose Italian-language dialogs were edited by di Leonardis) has a cameo: the name of the captain of the ship (Italian: comandante della nave) is Roberto de Leonardis, a hint to the nickname of the original Leonardis, "Comandante", and his former naval occupation.
+The 1983 Federico Fellini film E la nave va, whose Italian-language dialogue was edited by de Leonardis, features a cameo: the name of the captain of the ship (Italian: comandante della nave) is Roberto de Leonardis, a hint to the nickname of the real de Leonardis, "Comandante", and his former naval occupation.

 A comprehensive biography of de Leonardis was published in 2017 by Nunziante Valoroso in the book Un comandante alla corte di Walt Disney.
 La carriera di Roberto de Leonardis leggenda del doppiaggio.